Bethany Simmons, PhD, LMFT-S, LPC, AAMFT Approved Supervisor

 Coming from the University of Louisiana at Monroe, Dr. Simmons brings several areas of focus and expertise, namely systemic/cybernetic and social constructionist oriented clinical work and supervision.
 She has a passion for mentoring students and inspiring new leaders in the field of MFT.
 While at the University of Louisiana at Monroe, she was the Director of Clinical Services, the Director of Juvenile Drug Court, and core faculty, teaching both masters and doctoral courses.
-She has served as both a committee member and chair of doctoral dissertations.
+She has served as both a committee member and chair of doctoral dissertations at several institutions.
 She is a Louisiana Licensed Marriage and Family Therapist and Board Approved Supervisor (LMFT-S #1127), Licensed Professional Counselor (#3766), and an AAMFT Approved Supervisor and Mentor.
 Dr. Simmons was elected Secretary and Chair of Professional Development for the Louisiana Association for Marriage and Family Therapy (LAMFT) Executive Board from 2011-2013.
-Dr. Simmons received her bachelor’s degree in Psychology with a Minor in Human Development and Family Studies from Penn State University.
+Dr. Simmons received her bachelor’s degree in Psychology with a Minor in Human Development and Family Studies from Penn State University in 2003.
 She earned her master’s degree and doctorate degree in Marriage and Family Therapy from the University of Louisiana at Monroe.

-Dr. Simmons has been an invited presenter to international, state, and local conferences and workshops on topics such as juvenile drug courts, Motivational Interviewing skills, dropout and truancy prevention, Marriage and Family Therapy ethics, and suicide prevention.
+Dr. Simmons has been an invited presenter to international, state, and local conferences and workshops on topics such as cybernetics and social change, juvenile drug courts, Motivational Interviewing skills, dropout and truancy prevention, Marriage and Family Therapy ethics, and suicide prevention.
 In addition, she has presented on topics such as engendering hope by focusing on resources, resiliency, and solutions to construct success with clients in crisis, engaging mandated clients in treatment, Solution Focused Brief Therapy, sexual abuse, and navigating complex systems in treatment.
 Her current research is focused around effective ways to engage involuntary clients in treatment, family treatment for juvenile substance use, preserving systemic family therapy legacies, epistemological issues in family therapy, and teaching systemic process.